vedangj044/blog.drogue.io/content/2021-01-21-command-your-devices/index.md

 ### More protocols

-So far we only covered HTTP (in a so called long polling fashion) and MQTT, which are the most common protocols used for IoT.
+So far we only covered HTTP (in a so called "long polling" fashion) and MQTT, which are the most common protocols used for IoT today.
 But there's a room for a lot more of them.
 Opening the system for web socket connections, gRPC, AMQP, Kafka, etc. would help grow the ecosystem substantially.

 ### Cloud events specification